-If you need a boost in your mid-winter doldrums, poetry is a great way to supercharge the writing atmosphere of your home again.
+If you need a boost in homeschool energy, poetry is a great way to supercharge the writing atmosphere of your home again.
 The products are short, they often rhyme and they provide plenty of giggles as your kids explore and play with language.
 Carefully handwritten and bound into a book, the products from this class can create a keepsake worthy of savoring and enjoying for years to come.
 (Poems are also great to share with relatives in birthday cards or on holidays.)

 Take advantage of this opportunity to have support and guidance in the teaching of poetry.
 Pair it with tea and cookies and your kids will have a great month!

 High school students are welcome to take this class on their own, or they may post separately from the rest of the family if younger siblings are also taking the class.

 For more information about how the classes are run, please read about online classes.